|

 [Figure 6 - Create New Access ODBC DSN]

-Note: The Access database must not be open within Microsoft Access
+Note: The Access database must not be open within Microsoft Access while selecting the filename in this ODBC dialog.

 [Figure 7- Enter Access ODBC DSN Name, Select Filename]